Triple metre: Afro

 Afro, a Cuban folkloric genre, is typically performed in triple metre using the batá drum.

 3-Step

 The term " three-step" to refer to music was initially coined in the mid-2010s by gqom record producers (Sbucardo and Citizen Boy) to describe as well as another name for the South African genre, gqom due to its beat structure associated with triple metre.
 As the genre gained mainstream popularity and evolved, incorporating a wide range of music production techniques and more styles, other gqom record producers (Emo Kid, DJ Lag, Ben Myster and Menzi) introduced, pioneered and developed a distinct variation of gqom music between the late 2010s and early 2020s known as "3-step" (also referred to as 3 step, three-step, and other variants).
-The gqom subgenre is characterized by its gqom elements combined with triple metre and broken beat features.
+The gqom subgenre is characterised by its gqom elements combined with triple metre and broken beat features.
 Producers frequently blend 3-step with other production styles and musical genres.